-SCITUATE, MA (WHDH) - Police have arrested a Massachusetts man accused of making threats against officers in Scituate, which prompted a standoff and lockdown Tuesday morning at three schools.
+SCITUATE, MASS.
+(WHDH) - Police have arrested a Massachusetts man accused of making threats against officers in Scituate, which prompted a standoff and lockdown Tuesday morning at three schools.

 Massachusetts State Police and Scituate Police responded around 8:30 a.m. to an area near Route 3A after receiving a call from a distraught woman who reported that her friend made suicidal statements and took off into the woods along the highway.

 Douglas Simonovitch, 46, of Oxford, threatened to take his own life and kill officers in the town, according to police.

 “He indicated that he was armed with 2 .45’s and 14-round clips.
 If we approached him, he would shoot police,” Chief Mike Stewart said.

 A SWAT team, FBI agents, ATF, a state police chopper and K9 dogs were called the scene.
 Simonovitch was eventually taken into custody after a four-hour standoff.

 Police said Simonovitch appeared to be drunk and troubled.
 He was not found to be in possession of any weapons.